 Dr. Schwartz grew up in Chicago and earned a BA in International Relations and Spanish from Lake Forest College.
 She was an exchange student to Turkey and later studied in Spain on a Fulbright Scholarship.
 She graduated with honors from the National College of Naturopathic Medicine in 2001 and has completed advanced training in Environmental Medicine and in IV Therapy.
-She has trained with ACAM (the American College for the Advancement of Medicine) and is certified in IV and Chelation Therapy.

 "I establish strong relationships with my patients and their family.
 Together we develop workable plans to meet their health objectives.
 My purpose then becomes to support them in their efforts, adjusting plans as they evolve from immediate needs to continually improving their wellbeing.
 In this way, patients start reaching their own higher personal goals."